jmbenedetto/best_name/best_name/conventions.md

 	- ### Categories for Classification
 		- Bank receipt: receipt for financial transactions.
 A bank receipt is issued by a financial institution (Itau, Nubank, etc.) and always contains the institution name, the payee name, the receiver name and value associated with it.
 		- Invoice: Nota fiscal or cupom fiscal issued by a merchant to register the sale of a product or service to a client.
 It always have an issue date, an issuer, a client, the description of the products/services sold and the value.
+		- Bill: Bill issued by a service provider to register the monthly cost of the service.
+Examples would be electricity and water bills.
+It always have a due date, an issuer, a client, the description of the service contract and the value.
+		- Tax: Collection document issued by a government agency to collect tax payments.
+Examples would be DARF (federal taxes), DAM (municipality taxes) and DAE (work related taxes).
+It always has a due date, an issuer, a client, the description of the taxes and the total value.
 		- Presentation support: usually PowerPoint or Keynotes presentations created to be used during meetings to help the speaker conveying information to meeting participants.
 		- Spreadsheet: usually Excel, Numbers or Google Sheet workbooks.
 They store data under a table format and each cell can contain values or formulas.
 		- Academic article: papers usually between 5 and 50 pages written by academic researchers and published in peer-reviewed journals.
 They tend to have a DOI and start with both a title and an abstract.
 They always have authors, title and publication date.